Board of Supervisors

 following:

-1) Make findings that it is appropriate to engage an independent contractor
+1) Make findings that it is appropriate to engage an independent

-to provide professional employment investigation legal services and other
+contractor to provide professional employment investigation legal

-findings where there is a need for an outside perspective and where work
+independent and unbiased findings where there is a need for an outside

-must be completed in limited timeframes in accordance with County
+perspective and where work must be completed in limited timeframes in

-ordinance code 3.13.030(F);
+accordance with County ordinance code 3.13.030(F);

 2) Make findings in accordance with Procurement Policy C-17, Section